Department of Finance Code of Conduct

 - Identifying, preventing, and resolving conflict of interest or conflict of duties situations during their employment with the Department of Finance, and when they leave the Department;

-- Reporting in writing to the Director, Values & Ethics when concurrent or competing official responsibilities give rise to a conflict of duties situation;
+- Reporting in writing to the Director, Values and Ethics when concurrent or competing official responsibilities give rise to a conflict of duties situation;

-- Seeking the approval of the Director, Values & Ethics before entering into a contractual arrangement with the Government of Canada for which they are receiving any direct or indirect benefit or income;
+- Seeking the approval of the Director, Values and Ethics before entering into a contractual arrangement with the Government of Canada for which they are receiving any direct or indirect benefit or income;

-- Refraining from knowingly taking advantage of or benefiting from information that is obtained in the course of their official duties and responsibilities and that is not available to the public; Refraining from assisting outside entities or individuals in their dealings with the government where this would result in preferential treatment or advantages to the entities or individuals; Refraining from interfering in the dealings of outside entities or individuals with the government in order to inappropriately influence the outcome;
+- Refraining from knowingly taking advantage of or benefiting from information that is obtained in the course of their official duties and responsibilities and that is not available to the public; refraining from assisting outside entities or individuals in their dealings with the government, where this would result in preferential treatment or advantages to the entities or individuals; refraining from interfering in the dealings of outside entities or individuals with the government to inappropriately influence the outcome.

-- Refusing gifts, hospitality or other benefits if they may have a real, apparent or potential influence on their objectivity in carrying out their official duties and responsibilities or that may place them under obligation to the donor;
+- Refusing gifts, hospitality or other benefits if they may have a real, apparent or potential influence on their objectivity in carrying out their official duties and responsibilities or that may put them under obligation of the donor;

-For greater certainty, accepting gifts, hospitality or other benefits is permissible if they:- are infrequent and of minimal value; are within the normal standards of courtesy or protocol;
+- are infrequent and of minimal value and are within the normal standards of courtesy or protocol;

 - arise out of activities or events related to the official duties and responsibilities of the person employed; and